Many-Body Rashba Spin-Orbit Interaction and Exciton Spin Relaxation in Atomically Thin Semiconductor Structures: Excitonic Rashba Hamiltonian

-Overall, the magnitude of the excitonic Rashba matrix element for a local electric field decreases by increasing interlayer separation.
-This behavior stems from the observation from Fig.~\ref{fig:LocalFieldMoS2}, where a larger interlayer distance leads to a stronger localization of the local electric field in momentum space.
-This, in turn, reduces the overlap with the excitonic wave functions $\ExWFtwo{\mu,\mathbf q}{K,K,s,s^{\prime}}$, cf.\ Eq.~\eqref{eq:RashbaMatrixElementIntrinsicElectron}, which exhibit an opposite behavior, i.e., a weaker localization in momentum space, with respect to an increasing interlayer separation due to decreased substrate screening.
+In Fig.~\ref{fig:SXeLocalFieldDistance}, we depict the (total) Rashba energy length, cf.~Eq.~\eqref{eq:rashba_energy_length}, of a local electric field from Eq.~\eqref{eq:RashbaMatrixElementIntrinsicElectron} depending on the interlayer distance $l$ for a MoSe$_2$ monolayer on a sapphire substrate (blue triangles) and on a SiO$_2$ substrate (red circles), cf.~also ``$e+h$''-case in Fig.~\ref{fig:SXeLocalFieldContributions}.
+Overall, as already indicated by Fig.~\ref{fig:SXeLocalFieldContributions}, the magnitude of the excitonic Rashba matrix element for a local electric field decreases by increasing interlayer separation, cf.~Fig.~\ref{fig:SXeLocalFieldDistance}.
+This behavior stems from the fact, that a larger interlayer distance $l$ leads to a stronger localization of the local electric field $E_{z,\mathbf q}^{\text{loc}}$ in momentum space, cf.~Fig.~\ref{fig:LocalFieldWaveFunctionDistances}(left), which entails a weaker localization in real space, i.e., the increasing interlayer distance gradually causes the local electric field being less spatially inhomogeneous.
+This, in turn, reduces the overlap with the excitonic wave functions $\ExWFtwo{\mu,\mathbf q}{K,K,s,s^{\prime}}$ on the one hand, cf.\ Eq.~\eqref{eq:RashbaMatrixElementIntrinsicElectron}, which exhibit an opposite behavior, i.e., a weaker localization in momentum space, cf.~Fig.~\ref{fig:LocalFieldWaveFunctionDistances}(right), with respect to an increasing interlayer separation due to decreased substrate screening, and, on the other hand, it causes the individual competing contributions $E_{z,\mathbf q}^{\text{loc},e}$ and $E_{z,\mathbf q}^{\text{loc},h}$ in Eq.~\eqref{eq:RashbaMatrixElementIntrinsicElectron} (and similarly regarding hole spin flips in Eq.~\eqref{eq:RashbaMatrixElementIntrinsicHole}) to approach each other, since they exactly compensate each other in the limit of a spatially homogeneous local electric field $E_{z,\mathbf q}^{\text{loc}}\rightarrow E_{z}^{\text{loc}}\delta_{\mathbf q,\mathbf 0}$, where it holds:

+Hence, the most relevant tuning knobs of the local-field driven spin-orbit interaction are the dielectric mismatch between superstrate $\epsilon_1$ and substrate $\epsilon_2$ as well as the van~der~Waals-distance $l$.
+While the former can be relatively easy adjusted by exfoliating or growing the monolayer TMDC on the desired substrate, tuning the latter involves, e.g., applying pressure in the out-of-plane direction \cite{steeger2023pressure}.